 Since its founding in 2005, Auburn Public Theater has welcomed more than 150,000 patrons to experience year-round programming in our multi-venue performing arts and community center.
 As a hub for theater, art, music, education and creative expression, Auburn Public Theater has brought new life to downtown Auburn through the following key programs:

-Auburn Public Theater offers year-round learning opportunities through its educational arm, Auburn Public Studio, an accessible and affordable studio space, offering ongoing, dynamic programs in filmmaking, theater, music and writing for young people ages 3-18 and adults.
+Auburn Public Theater offers year-round learning opportunities through its educational arm, Auburn Public Studio, an accessible and affordable studio space, offering ongoing, dynamic programs in filmmaking, theater, music and writing for young people ages 12-18 as well as adults.
 Auburn Public Studio challenges and educates our community’s children and fosters creative growth for all through shared performance experiences.
 In fulfillment of its mission to provide affordable educational opportunities to all, the studio offers full and partial scholarships to support performance arts education for children from economically and culturally underserved families throughout Central New York.

 Auburn Public Theater provides a multi-venue community center that serves as a gathering space for a variety of events in any one of our four spaces.
 Every Tuesday night the organization hosts Open Mic Night, an event which regularly draws a diverse group of over 60 people, from children to the elderly, for an evening of music, spoken word, stand-up comedy and poetry from local and regional talent in a relaxed cafe setting.
 Many local organizations, schools and community groups utilize Auburn Public Theater spaces to conduct meetings or presentations, stage a show, teach a class, screen a film, or throw a party.
 Auburn Public Theater is also available on select dates for wedding, bridal shower, and other special events packages, which include exclusive use of our building the day of your event.
 Auburn Public Theater offers a versatile, affordable venue in the heart of downtown Auburn, New York for events ranging from a few hours to several days or weeks.